The Eddy Duchin Story

-The Eddy Duchin Story is a 1956 biopic of band leader and pianist Eddy Duchin starring Tyrone Power and Kim Novak.
-Filmed in CinemaScope, the Technicolor production was directed by George Sidney and written by Samuel A. Taylor.
+The Eddy Duchin Story is a 1956 American biopic film of band leader and pianist Eddy Duchin starring Tyrone Power and Kim Novak.
+Filmed in CinemaScope, the Technicolor production was directed by George Sidney and written by Samuel A. Taylor from a story by Leo Katcher.
 Harry Stradling received an Academy Award nomination for his cinematography.
 The picture received four nominations in total and was one of the highest-grossing films of 1956.
-Incorporating signature elements of Duchin's style into his own, Carmen Cavallaro performed the piano music for the film.
+Incorporating signature elements of Duchin's style into his own, Carmen Cavallaro performed the piano music for the film and the soundtrack was also released as The Eddy Duchin Story (soundtrack).

 Some of the film's box office success can be attributed to the appearance of Novak in ads for No-Cal diet soda.
 Novak became one of the first celebrities to be featured in advertisements for soft drinks, and each ad also featured a reminder to see Novak in The Eddy Duchin Story.

-Musician Peter Duchin, whose relationship with his father is a major subject of the film, has written very negatively about the script, saying there was too much unnecessary fictionalization of his parents' lives and deaths.
+Musician Peter Duchin, whose relationship with his father is one of the storylines of the film, has written critically about the script, saying there was too much unnecessary fictionalization of his parents' lives and deaths.

 Plot

-Fresh out of pharmacy school, young Eddy Duchin travels to New York in the 1920s to take a job playing piano for bandleader Leo Reisman's orchestra.
-But upon arrival, Eddy learns there is no such job.
+Fresh out of pharmacy school, young Eddy Duchin travels to New York in the 1920s to take a job playing piano for bandleader Leo Reisman's orchestra at a prestigious casino in Manhattan.
+But upon arrival, Eddy learns there is no such job for him.
+However, he jumps on stage and plays the piano so well, that his musicianship and classic style makes a good impression on the audiences and attracts several important patrons.